-Next the bulk and boundary theories are quantized separately.
+The bulk and boundary theories should be quantized separately.
 The full Hilbert space is the tensor product of those two sub-system $\mathcal{H}=\mathcal{H}_M\otimes \mathcal{H}_H$, where $\mathcal{H}_M$ is the Hilbert space for loop quantum gravity on the bulk, and $\mathcal{H}_H$ is the Hilbert space for the BF theory on the boundary.
-Then after applying the boundary condition, which is just the quantized version of the condition (\ref{8}), the relation of quantum number between bulk and boundary can be established.
-Finally counting the number of independent boundary quantum states which satisfy the constraint (\ref{9}) to give the entropy of the nonrotating isolated horizon:
+Then after applying the boundary condition, which is just the quantized version of the condition (\ref{8}), the relation of quantum number between bulk and boundary theories can be established.
+Finally the number of independent boundary quantum states which satisfy the constraint (\ref{9}) will give the entropy for the nonrotating isolated horizon \cite{wmz}:

 which gives the right answer if the Barbero-Immirzi parameter is set to be $\gamma=\ln 3/\pi$.